ValerieAttila09/ValerieAttila09/README.md

 ---

-## 📬 Hubungi Saya
+## 📬 Contact Me

 - 📧 Email: [valerieattilaalfath@gmail.com](valerieattilaalfath@gmail.com)
 - 🌐 Website: [https://valerie-portfolio-three.vercel.app/](https://valerie-portfolio-three.vercel.app/)

 ---

-> “Satu langkah kecil untuk ide, satu lompatan besar untuk masa depan.”
+> “One small step for an idea, one giant leap for the future.”